gclark422/Wine-recommendation-engine/README.md

 # Wine-recommendation-engine

-A wine recommendation engine devloped by Grant Clark, Andrew Francis, and Catherine McSorley for Text Analytics at the Institute for Advanced Analyics.
+A wine recommendation engine devloped by Grant Clark, Andrew Francis, Catherine McSorley, Yao Sun, and Urbain Nounagnon for Text Analytics at the Institute for Advanced Analyics.

 # Local Development
 ## Requirements
  - Python 3.7.3
  - Pip
- - Virtualenv (recommended) (or any other virtual environment such as conda)
+ - Virtualenv (Optional but recommended) (any other virtual environment such as conda works too)

  ## Setup
-- Create a virtual environment and clone the repo
+- Create a virtual environment (optional) and clone the repo
 ```
 $ virtualenv -p /usr/bin/python3.7 venv
 $ source venv/bin/activate